 - Environmental Scan working groups

-Faculty members conduct an environmental scan for free and open materials in their discipline to identify areas of coverage and gaps, and start a roadmap for potential O.E.R. development.
+Faculty members conduct an environmental scan for free and open materials in their discipline to identify areas of coverage and gaps, to better inform the use of O.E.R. in a discipline / program.

 Browse the environmental scan project template for reference.

 The Returning O.E.R.
 Fellows Course Conversion program is a way for former fellows to build upon the knowledge gained during the original fellowship.
 Fellows will curate an O.E.R. over the semester to replace a textbook as the only required material in a course they will teach the following term.

 Browse the Spring 2020 Course Conversion application for more information.